wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 Genotypes are expected to be numeric dosage coded:

 - Diploid: usually `0/1/2`
-- Polyploid: supported up to any integer ploidy
+- Polyploid: supports up to any integer ploidy

 Or, when performing a true haplotype analysis, `0/1` only with `k` columns per individual representing a ploidy of `k`